yosephdev/quizzy/README.md

 ![Lighthouse Report](assets/images/accessbility.jpg)

+### Bugs Found and Fixed

+- **Solved Bugs**:
+  - When deployed to GitHub Pages, some links were broken due to path issues.
+Fixed by updating the file paths.
+  - The CSS file link was corrected by removing the leading slash.

+- **Unsolved Bugs**:
+  - There are currently no unsolved bugs.

 ## Reflections and Challenges Encountered

 During development, I encountered challenges such as ensuring cross-browser compatibility and maintaining a responsive design.
 I learned the importance of thorough testing and incremental development.